Online Rezervasyon

 Our Suleymaniye Hamam was designed and built between 1550 and 1557 by the famous Ottoman architect Sinan who designed over four hundred buildings during his lifetime, the hamam being one of his most famous works.
 Sinan was also the architect of, another famous Istanbul landmark, the Sulaymaniye Mosque.
 The hamam is over 471 years old and was a regular stop for the Ottoman Sultan Suleyman, and many sultans after him, where they had designated quarters.
 Historical Suleymaniye Hamam® / Turkish Bath has no other branches nor affiliated with any other Hamam .

-Hamam Rules and Instructions
+Hamam Instructions

 Hamam Experience in Three Steps

-Hamam rules and Instructions
+Hamam Instructions

 You may take off your clothes, jewelry (wrist, watch, earrings, necklace etc.) and place them in your private locked dressing room.
 We provide women a bikini, shorts and men a bath towel, shorts (Peştemal).
 The key to your private dressing room will remain on your wrist at all time while you enjoy your Hamam experience.Please be aware that our Hamam caters exclusively to couples and serves both male and female clients simultaneously.